Last updated: January 27, 2024

-The explorers, pioneers, miners, and ranchers, who traveled this area from the 1850s through the early part of this century, could find nothing to love about it.
+The emigrants, miners, and ranchers who traveled through this area from the 1850s through the early part of the 20th century could find nothing to love about it.
 The parched and inhospitable lava beds were only an obstacle to get past as quickly as possible.
-All of that changed in 1918 when Robert W. Limbert, one of Idaho's most tireless and flamboyant promoters, began to explore Craters of the Moon.
+All of that changed in 1918 when Robert W. Limbert, one of Idaho's most tireless and flamboyant promoters, began to explore what is now Craters of the Moon.
 His curiosity piqued by stories of grizzly bears roaming the mysterious lava beds, he made two short trips into the area.

-In the Spring of 1920 he was ready for a more daring undertaking.
+In the spring of 1920, he was ready for a more daring undertaking.
 Accompanied by W.L.
 Cole of Boise, he completed a 17 day, 80 mile odyssey through the lava wilderness.
 They carried blankets, cooking gear, camera and tripod, binoculars, a compass, guns, and two weeks of dried food - 55 pounds of equipment each!
-They also brought along a camp dog, a decision they were to regret.
+They also brought along Limbert's dog, a decision they were to regret.
 After three days of travel over the rough lava, the dog's feet were raw and bleeding.
-For the remainder of the trip, Limbert and Cole had to carry the dog or wait for him to pick his way across the rock.
+For the remainder of the trip, Limbert and Cole had to carry the dog or wait for him to pick his way across the rocks.

 Limbert continued to explore the region following this journey.
-In 1921 he led 10 scientists and civic leaders into the lava fields and argued for protection of the area's volcanic features.
-During the trip he made over 200 still photographs and 4,000 feet of motion picture film.
+In 1921, he led 10 scientists and civic leaders into the lava fields and argued for protection of the area's volcanic features.
+During this trip, he made over 200 still photographs and 4,000 feet of motion picture film.

 Limbert vividly described his experiences in a series of striking photo essays in newspapers and magazines.
 The most prominent was a 1924 National Geographic article entitled "Among the 'Craters of the Moon'."
 He wrote, "No more fitting tribute to the volcanic forces which built the great Snake River Valley could be paid than to make this region into a National Park."
 Limbert also sent President Calvin Coolidge a scrapbook with pictures and narration describing his trips along the Great Rift.
 Within two months after the article appeared, Coolidge issued a proclamation establishing Craters of the Moon National Monument.
 About 1,500 people traveled over the gravel and cinder roads to attend the dedication ceremony on June 15, 1924.

-Limbert was the first person to recognize the potential of Craters of Moon to fascinate and delight visitors.
+Limbert recognized the potential of Craters of Moon to fascinate and delight visitors.
 He said, "Although almost totally unknown at present, this section is destined some day to attract tourists from all America, for its lava flows are as interesting as those of Vesuvius, Mauna Loa, or Kilauea."
-Although this prediction did not prove true in his lifetime, today more than 200,000 people visit Craters of the Moon National Monument each year.
+Although this prediction did not prove true in his lifetime, today more than 220,000 people visit Craters of the Moon each year.